All Products

 Step 4: Deploy the task

-• Check the security group rules of the EMR cluster to ensure that port 10000 of the ECS instance is open.
-For more information, see Manage security groups.
-When you submit jobs of other components in DataWorks, you need to open the corresponding ECS ports.
-For more information, see Commonly used ports of open source components.
+2. Check the cluster's security group rules and make sure port 10000 on the ECS instance is open.
+For other job types, open the corresponding ports listed in Commonly used ports of open source components.
+See Manage security groups.